alpenlabs/Technical-Whitepaper/README.md

 **Fixed State Transition Program**

 The Fixed State Transition Program is a fixed, publicly auditable program that defines the state transition rules in our L2 Rollup System.
-This program runs inside a VM environment on a set of transactions (called “block”), and incrementally updates the L2 State Tree as it executes the transactions in the block.
+This program runs inside a VM environment on a set of transactions (called a “block”), and incrementally updates the L2 State Tree as it executes the transactions in the block.
 Assuming a stack-based VM, the program expects the L2 State Root to be the only item on the stack at the start of execution and leaves the updated L2 State Root as the only remaining item on the stack upon completion.
 The program has access to the entire L2 State Tree and the pending block containing data of all transactions to be executed, which are stored in the VM environment's RAM.

 Each transaction in the pending block contains the witness information (such as signatures) necessary for its execution.
 If a transaction fails during execution, it is removed from the pending block and the program continues executing the rest of the transactions.
 The updated pending block is accessible to both the Rollup Coordinator and the Transaction Executor.